DevOps-Corner/infra/README.md

 # infra

-My infrastructure for side projects.
+My infrastructure for side projects and such.